mephi42/ctf/2023.09.16-SECCON_CTF_2023_Quals/umemo/README.md

 ```

 and fill the blanks with the `struct exit_function_list` contents.
 I ended up
-eyeballing the `.data` and `.bss` sections and found such a location.
+eyeballing the `.data` and `.bss` sections and found such a location relatively
+quickly.

 Finally, the initial `__exit_funcs` value is `&initial`, which is inside libc,
 so a partial overwrite works for it as well.

+## Debugging

+The challenge runs in a VM with quite a primitive userspace.
+The debugger is
+not available and building one is a hassle.
+How to debug crashes and eyeball
+section contents?

+I used the [initramfs-wrap](https://github.com/mephi42/initramfs-wrap/) script,
+which adds a Debian root that contains GDB (and anything else one can wish for)
+and moves the original contents into a chroot.
+It allowed me to run the
+challenge in one tmux tab and GDB in the other.
+It was also possible to run
+GDB on the host and connect it to the gdbserver in the guest, since the guest
+kernel was compiled with network support.

 ## Flag